Cohesive Policy and Structure for Corporate Travel and Travel Expense

 With many of the most valuable employees traveling, including senior management and salespeople, having an effective corporate travel policy is critical to managing expenses, and enhancing the experience and effectiveness of key personnel.
 By including negotiated discounts and leveraging a company’s purchasing power, effective policies can reduce costs, make the travel booking processes more efficient, streamline the reimbursement processes, and help the company avoid fraud or misuse.

 Often the people responsible for the upfront part of the travel process and those overseeing the compliance reviews and booking of travel expenses after the travel has taken place, have little interaction with, or knowledge of, each other’s areas of responsibility or challenges.
 Making travel arrangements and processing expense reports includes two key parts of the same end-to-end process.
-This structure is best designed when there is involvement, participation, and knowledge at all levels and across the range of roles for employees responsible for each detail procedural step of the process on behalf of the company and individual travelers.
+This structure is best designed when there is involvement, participation, and knowledge at all levels and across the range of roles for employees responsible for each detailed procedural step of the process on behalf of the company and individual travelers.

 iPollingTM Results Review